Liviere/app-blocker/README.md

 - 🔐 **Master Password** - secure your configuration with a master password
 - 🛡️ **Protected Mode** - lock monitoring settings for a specified period to prevent circumvention
 - 🕐 **Blocked Hours** - define time ranges when apps are always blocked, regardless of time limits
+- 🔔 **Shutdown Warnings** - get notified with sound and system notifications before apps are closed

 ## 🚀 Requirements